Race of Champions: Mexico City (2019)

 The 2019 Race of Champions was held at the Foro Sol in Mexico City, becoming the third Race of Champions to be held in North America.

+Virtual (2020)

+The 2020 Race of Champions was held virtually due to the COVID-19 pandemic at recreations of the Gran Canaria track and the Riyadh and London stadium tracks that were all recreated in Assetto Corsa.

 Sweden (2022–2023)

 The 2022 Race of Champions was held at Pite Havsbad in Piteå, northern Sweden.
 It was the first time the event had been held on a snow and ice track.
+The 2023 Race of Champions was held at the same venue.

+Sydney (2025)

+The 2025 Race of Champions was held on 7–8 March at Stadium Australia in Sydney.
+This was the first time the event was hosted in the Southern Hemisphere.